icicleio/icicle/src/Promise/README.md

 - If `$promise1` is fulfilled, the callback function registered in the call to `$promise1->then()` is executed.
 If `$value` (the resolution value of `$promise1`) is `null`, `$promise2` is rejected with the exception thrown in the callback.
 Otherwise `$value` is used as a parameter to `anotherAsynchronousTask()`, which returns a new promise.
 The resolution of `$promise2` will then be determined by the resolution of this promise (`$promise2` will adopt the state of the promise returned by `anotherAsynchronousTask()`).
 - If `$promise1` is rejected, `$promise2` is rejected since no `$onRejected` callback was registered in the call to `$promise1->then()`.

+### Error Handling

+When a promise is rejected, the exception used to reject the promise is not thrown, it is only given to callbacks registered using the methods described above.
+However, if `done()` is called without an `$onRejected` callback, the exception will be re-thrown in an uncatchable way (see the [Loop](../Loop) component for more on uncatchable exceptions).

+Error handling with promises comes down to a simple rule: Call `done()` on the promise to consume the final result or handle any exceptions, or return the promise to the caller, thereby delegating error handling to the code requesting the promise resolution value.

 ### Iterative Resolution